TobKed/django_on_gcp/README.md

     Otherwise, if `GOOGLE_CLOUD_PROJECT` environmental variables existence check is positive client of Google Secrets fetches secret (with default name `django_settings`) and extends environmental variables as well.

-    If there no `.env` file and no `GOOGLE_CLOUD_PROJECT` exception is raised and app will not be able to start.
+    If there no `.env` file and no `GOOGLE_CLOUD_PROJECT` variable, then exception is raised and app will not be able to start.

     Secret consists of three variables: